Bar & Court Admissions

-Commercial Leasing: Represented landlord in connection with a 25,000 square foot lease in New Jersey for a service and parts center with the manufacturer of electric cars.
+Commercial Leasing: Represented the landlord in connection with a 25,000 square foot lease in New Jersey for a service and parts center for the manufacturer of electric cars.

 Commercial Real Estate: Represented the seller in connection with the sale of a of a state of the art equine veterinary hospital in Nassau County, New York.

-Credit Facility: Structured and closed a $13,000,000.00 credit facility for a large emergency and inpatient medical group.
+Credit Facility: Structured and closed a $13 million credit facility for a large emergency and inpatient medical group.
 The complex and challenging transaction involved thirty-three separate entities, four different banks, across seven states, and the avoidance of a potential $100,000.00 contractual penalty.

-Rehabilitation Facility - Sale: Closed the sale of two nursing homes in New York for the combined sale price of $93,129,651.
-This was a complex deal that included escrowing the proceeds of the real estate portion of the transaction into a qualified intermediary for the upcoming purchase of two newer Brooklyn nursing homes, and was the last of three associated deals, one of which involved a very complicated 1031 tax free exchange for the combined sale price of $129,129,651.00.
+Rehabilitation Facility - Sale: Closed the sale of two nursing homes in New York for the combined sale price of approximately $93 million.
+This was a complex deal that included escrowing the proceeds of the real estate portion of the transaction into a qualified intermediary for the upcoming purchase of two newer Brooklyn nursing homes, and was the last of three associated deals, one of which involved a very complicated 1031 tax free exchange for the combined sale price in the neighborhood of$129 million.

 Structured Financing: Represented a leading aviation services platform and top ten charter operator in a refinancing transaction resulting in it raising $60 million in equity and debt to fund a number of strategic initiatives.